kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ###### How can someone using this feature know that it is working for their instance?

 No metrics will expose this.

-In alpha and beta, examining kubelet logs whould inform the that the cgroup driver setting instructed by the runtime is being used.
+Examining kubelet logs whould inform that the cgroup driver setting instructed by the runtime is being used.

-In GA, the kubelet refuses to start if the feature is not working.
-The can be observed in the system logs and the node being in NotReady state or node not being registered in cluster bootstrap.
+After GA, the CgroupDriver configuration option and the `--cgroup-driver` flag will be removed in a future release, in accordance with the [Kubernetes deprecation policy][deprecation-policy].
+At that point, the kubelet will refuse to start if the required feature is not functioning correctly.
+This failure can be observed in system logs, with the node either entering a NotReady state or failing to register during cluster bootstrap.
+The behavior will be similar to other critical CRI server errors.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?